Havoc-Devices/android_vendor_OTA/payton.md

 • Fixed volume panel theming
 • Fixed HW buttons vibration with pie navbar
-• reverded a accidental change that afftected some Mobile Carriers
+• reverded a accidental change that afftected some Mobile Carriers --19-03-2019--
+• Hotfix for OTA •
+• Please Manual flash from TWRP then OTA will work on future releases